pscheid1/TSSG-laravel-musiclibrary/README.md

 Here are a few steps that should get you started with setting up this project.
 Regardless of your environment
 (platform, OS, etc) you should be able to use the following steps to get Laravel and this project up and running.

+**Note:
+In the following comments, \<root> refers to the folder you cloned or copied the project into.
+It is the parent folder for app and the rest of the project folders.**

 You will need the following applications.
 Install them and test them according to your specific environment.

 1. PHP.
 I have been using version 7.0.3 with xdebug v2.4.0.